Lydia Cecilia Hill: Mayfair Court

-The World War II usage of the house is not known, but from 1945 it was occupied by Cissie's mother Florence until her death in 1973.
+The World War II usage of the house is not known, but from 1945 it was occupied by Hill's mother Florence until her death in 1973.
 For some of that time, for example in 1959 and 1969, her father George Hill lived there too.
 The house was unoccupied in 1974 after Florence's death.
-Cissie's sister and her husband lived at Mayfair Court in 1945, but moved to one of the associated houses in the 1950s (no.141) and to the other in the 1960s (no.139) until the sister left shortly after her husband's death in 1967; she died in 2005.
+Hill's sister and her husband lived at Mayfair Court in 1945, but moved to one of the associated houses in the 1950s (no.141) and to the other in the 1960s (no.139) until the sister left shortly after her husband's death in 1967; she died in 2005.

 The survival of Mayfair Court as an architectural asset to its surroundings, and views thereof, has been fragile.
 In 1984 there were two applications to develop its land with the building of two or three more properties, but both were refused by Canterbury City Council.